- Child Abuse and Neglect Prevention Services

 CPS is responsible for providing after-hours responses to reports of child abuse and neglect during nonbusiness hours.
 CPS provides the same level of response to any valid complaint of abuse or neglect, regardless of whether the report is received during or after business hours.

-Video: Become a CPS Intake Specialist
+Become a CPS Intake Specialist: A Champion for Children

 The purpose of Protection and Preservation Services is to prevent child abuse and neglect and preserve families by enhancing families’ ability to provide safe, stable and nurturing environments for their children.